life-itself/community/research/README.md

 ## Research questions
 The first question we start with is: How can we document, map and analyse community life?
 The other question: What are common practices, which can be inherited and quantified from the life in monasteries to life in recent communities?
+We are also generally interested in analysis of intentional communities around the globe and creation of open database for this.

 ## Method for mapping community life
 We propose an abstract method for creating and mapping community life addressing its evolution in space and time.